smart-wpa/lincoln-field-site/lincoln-field.md

 ### Latest News

-#### Update: Nov.
-17, 2025

-Thank you to all who joined us on Nov.
-6, 2025 at Lincoln High School.
+Please scroll down to see the presentation from the Nov.
+6, 2025, meeting and the revised Option A test fit.

 ### About the Projects